videosdk-live/videosdk-docs/prebuilt_docs_versioned_docs/version-0.3.x/guide/prebuilt-video-and-audio-calling/getting-started.md

 :::Default Quota

 A maximum of 50 participants can be added in one room.
-And a maximum of 15 videos can be shown in a single meeting.
+And a maximum of 15 videos can be turned ON in a single room.
 If your application necessitates a higher quota, please contact us [https://www.videosdk.live/contact]

 :::